goriunov/web-blog-sc-pj1/README.md

 # Project Web-Blog.

-##Project was builded for learning reason, tools used: NodeJS, Firebase, Angular2, HTML5, CSS3, Bootstrap, Gulp.
+##Project was builded for learning reason, tools used: NodeJS, Firebase, Angular2, HTML5, CSS3, Bootstrap, Gulp + some other.

 ## Preporation
 1. Clone repo.